yfrit83/TP-Link-OC-pfsense/README.md

 The pfSense updater will remove everything you install that didn't come through pfSense, including the packages installed by this script.

-Before updating pfSense, save a backup of your UniFi controller configuration to another system.
+Before updating pfSense, save a backup of your Omada controller configuration to another system.

 After updating pfSense, you will need to run this script again to restore the dependencies and the software.